isc-projects/kea/doc/sphinx/arm/hooks-host-cmds.rst

 host commands, it is necessary to explicitly identify the scope to which the reservation belongs.
 This is done via the ``subnet-id`` parameter.
 For global reservations, use a value of zero (0).
 For reservations scoped to a specific subnet, use that subnet's ID.
+See also the note in :ref:`command-reservation-add` about the :isccmd:`reservation-add` command for an empty (i.e. with no reserved address or prefix) reservation.

 On the other hand, when the ``subnet-id`` is not specified in the command parameters, it is added to each host in responses.
 If the ``subnet-id``